Navaratri: Nine forms of Durga

 The festival is associated to the prominent battle that took place between Goddess Durga and the demon Mahishasura to celebrate the victory of good over evil.
-This isn't just a simple tale of good versus evil, but one filled with layers of symbolism and moral lessons.
 These nine days are solely dedicated to Goddess Durga and her nine avatars – the Navadurga.
 The specific forms of navadurga are extracted from the Devikavaca, a subsection of the Devipurana text and representative of a major aspect in the life of the goddess, Parvati.
 Each day is associated to an incarnation of the goddess:

 Day 1 – Shailaputri

 Pratipada, also known as the first day, is associated with the form Shailaputri ("Daughter of Mountain"), an incarnation of Goddess Parvati.
 It is in this form that Goddess Durga is worshipped as the daughter of Himavan (the Guardian God of Himalaya).
 She is depicted as riding the bull, Nandi, with a trishula in her right hand and lotus flower in her left.
 Goddess Shailaputri is considered to be the direct incarnation of Mahakali.
 The colour of the day is yellow, which depicts action and vigor.
 She is also considered to be a reincarnation of Sati (Shiva's first wife, who then reincarnates as Parvati) and is also known as Hemavati.